DETAILED ACTION

 Claims 8-12 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Further, claim 8, in several locations, is written in very narrative format.
-For example: “…that is a pressure ulcer critical pressure at which a pressure ulcer is likely to occur, just before the specific raising and lowering link module with a pressure having come close to the pressure ulcer critical pressure reaches the pressure ulcer critical pressure, not only movements are stopped for a preset certain residence time after lowering only the specific raising and lowering link module with the pressure having come close to the pressure ulcer critical pressure from an initial first vertical position…” The examiner respectfully requests clarification or amendments to place claim 8 in better format with respect to US practice.
+Claim 8 (as currently amended), in several locations, continues to be written in very narrative format.
+For example: “…that is a pressure ulcer critical pressure at which a pressure ulcer is likely to occur, just before the specific raising and lowering link module with a pressure having come close to the pressure ulcer critical pressure reaches the pressure ulcer critical pressure, not only movements are stopped for a preset certain residence time after lowering only the specific raising and lowering link module with the pressure having come close to the pressure ulcer critical pressure from an initial first vertical position…” The examiner respectfully requests clarification or amendments to place claim 8 in better format to conform with respect to US practice.

 The term “having come close to the pressure ulcer critical pressure” in claim 8 is a relative term which renders the claim indefinite.
 The term “close” is not defined by the claim, the specification does not provide a standard for ascertaining the requisite degree, and one of ordinary skill in the art would not be reasonably apprised of the scope of the invention.
 It is subjective and unclear what value would be considered “close” to the pressure ulcer critical pressure (32 mmHg as defined by the claim itself).